mariustdev/reports-dashboard-homework/README.md

 ## This application uses a secret key VITE_API_SECRET_KEY
 This key is used to be able to access data from homework server.
 For local testing:
-- Create .env file.
+- Create .env file at root level.
 Add VITE_API_SECRET_KEY to .env file.

 To test on production services:
 - ### Vercel: